 If you’re hiking in the summer, the outdoor temperature and water temperature will be much more enjoyable, and will give you a wider range of shoes to consider when looking for the best shoes for hiking The Narrows.

-Best Shoes for Warm Weather Hikes
+Best Shoes for Hiking the Narrows in Warm Weather

 With all that said, what are the best shoes for hiking The Narrows?
 If you’re going in the summer, you have a wide range of options.
 Our family went in late June on a clear day with highs in the low 80’s and around 50 CFM.
 We wore a variety of shoes with general success.
 Here are the specific shoes that each of us wore and our results:

 Trevor (40 year old dad) and Reed (15 yr old boy): Merrell Tetrex Rapid Crest Water Shoe.
 This shoe did great as it has excellent grip on the slick rock and drains water easily.
 They were lightweight and showed no ill wear or signs of damage from hiking The Narrows.
 I tried these initially without socks and did not like the feel, so I’d recommend socks.
 We wore them with these great wool socks.
 Wool socks work well because they retain heat even when wet.
 UPDATE: these awesome shoes are getting harder to find, so consider the All Out Blaze Sieve Water shoe by Merrell or Merrell Hydrotrekker Water Shoe as an alternative.

 Mandy (40 year old mom): Chaco X2 Sport Sandal.
 Mandy liked these as they had great grip and were very durable in the water.
 I was worried because they didn’t provide toe or side protection, but she didn’t mind a bit and did fine the whole hike.
 The NPS doesn’t recommend open-toed sandals, so these might not be a good choice for most people.